Why Is A Marathon 26.2 Miles Long? History Of Marathon Distance

 The ‘Marathon Mania’ of the 20th century is well-known.

-Marathons are now held everywhere from the Falkland Islands, to the historic Boston Marathon, to the Great Wall of China.
+Marathons are now held everywhere, from the Boston Marathon and the London Marathon to the Great Wall of China.

-Now you know why a marathon is 26.2 miles long (or 26 miles 385 yards), if you’re interested in other ways to think about the marathon length – whether it’s the number of times you’d have to run round a football pitch, cross the Golden Gate Bridge, or how it feels subjectively – then check out my post How Long Is a Marathon?
-4 Methods of Measuring Marathon Length!
+Now that you know why a modern marathon is 26.2 miles long (or 26 miles 385 yards), if you’re interested in other ways to think about the marathon length, whether it’s the number of times you’d have to run round a football pitch, cross the Golden Gate Bridge, or how it feels subjectively – the following guide:

-And for those interested in training for marathon, I’m here to help!
+And for those interested in training for a marathon, I’m here to help!

 Check out my library of free, downloadable marathon training plans, or sign up for my free 5-Day bootcamp below!